base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-profiling-gas/hardhat-profiling-gas.md

 ·------------------------|-------------|-------------|-------------|---------------|-------------·
 ```

-This automatically gives you some improvements for deployment gas costs but slighly more for transaction executions.
+This automatically gives you some improvements for deployment gas costs but slightly more for transaction executions.

 ### Using immutable variables